Cabot man sentenced to 5 years of probation for fourth-degree sexual assault

 Under the conditions of Burris' plea agreement, negotiated by defense attorneys Christen Carter and Leslie Borgognoni, three felony counts of engaging a child in sexually explicit conduct for use in a visual or print medium were dropped.
 Each of those charges was a Class Y felony that carried a potential life sentence.

-The sexual assault counts are Class D felonies that carry up to 15 years each for repeat offenders like Burris, who has been on probation since January 2021.
+The sexual assault counts are Class D felonies that carry up to 15 years each for repeat offenders like Burris, who has been on probation since January 2021 for firearm theft, breaking or entering, drug and gun convictions in Pulaski and Izard counties.